 - Nature (waves, clouds, mountainous landscapes, and flowers)

 - Fitness (weights, people running, yoga poses, etc.)

 Sure, you can add text to your images on the quick with the text tools in the Editor or the mobile app and have a new source of get-up-and-go inspo in seconds.
 But if you wanna get a little more designy with it, try using the black and white effects to give your image a classic vibe, or leave one spot of color for added oomph.

 If your words aren’t poppin’ enough, try using a blur effect on your photo to make them stand out.
-You can also create a layer between your photo and your text—just add a geometric shape (from the Overlays tab in the Editor or Stickers on the mobile app) and play with the sliders to make it slightly transparent.
+You can also create a layer between your photo and your text—just add a geometric shape (from the Graphics tab in the Editor or Stickers on the mobile app) and play with the sliders to make it slightly transparent.
 Top your shape off with your text, and your motivational work of art is good to go.

 3. ‘Go get ‘em!’ graphics

 Another oft-used tactic in motivational quote image design is the gawdgeous graphic/inspiring word combo.